notyourbear/snake/README.md

 # snake
-snake, in react + redux, hosted on heroku.
+snake, in react + redux